 Cycle for Evaluation - Regular, Tenure-track, and Temporary Faculty

 7.2 All faculty shall be evaluated pursuant to the provisions in Article 7 at least once every three (3) academic years.
+See Appendix G-1 through G-6 for evaluation component deadlines.
 The schedule of evaluations is the following:

 Tenure-track faculty are evaluated during the fall semester in each of their first four (4) years.